flo-kn/eda-lab-mq-to-kafka/README.md

 In this readme we present local deployment to your workstation deployments with  Kafka Confluent or Kafka Strimzi and the deployment of Kafka Confluent on OpenShift.

-For IBM Event Streams and IBM MQ with Cloud Pak for Integration, we have different labs described in the [EDA use cases](https://ibm-cloud-architecture.github.io/refarch-eda/use-cases/connect-mq/)
+For IBM Event Streams and IBM MQ with Cloud Pak for Integration, we have different labs described in the [forked EDA use cases](https://flo-kn.github.io/refarch-eda/use-cases/connect-mq/)

 ## Audience